kolenaIO/kolena/docs/metrics/index.md

     ---

-    The statistical significance is a statistical representation of the amount of tolerance in the evaluation results based on the chosen confidence level and the size of your test case.
-The significance is derived from estimating the margin of error which ranges from 0% to 100%.
-The larger the margin of error, the less confidence one should have that a result would reflect the result of the complete representative test set.
+    Statistical significance represents the amount of tolerance in your evaluation results based on a chosen confidence level and the size of your test case.
+Significance is derived by estimating the margin of error, which ranges from 0% to 100%.
+The larger the margin of error, the less confidence one should have that a result would reflect the result of a fully representative test set.

 </div>